normen/homebridge-milighthub-platform/README.md

 #### Options
  - `host` Hostname of your MiLight Hub, default `milight-hub.local`
  - `backchannel` Enables/Disables backchannel, currently limited to http only, default `false` (disabled)
- - `rgbcct_mode` Enables ColorTemperature characteristic which is unsupported by HomeKit in combination with RGB characteristics but gives you a more accurate control of your lights at the expense of not supporting favorite colors in Home App anymore, default `false` (disabled)
+ - `rgbcctMode` Enables ColorTemperature characteristic which is unsupported by HomeKit in combination with RGB characteristics but gives you a more accurate control of your lights at the expense of not supporting favourite colors in Home App anymore, default `false` (disabled)
  --- further explanation at the bottom
+ - `forceHTTP` Force use of HTTP regardless of MQTT settings in your MiLight hub, default `false` (disabled)
  - `debug` Enables/Disables debug mode, default `false` (disabled)

 ## Usage